Responsible Actions for Aquatic Environment in 10 Ways

 Organizing and helping beach cleanups is a way to stop this, so marine animals don’t get hurt by eating or getting stuck in trash, and our shores stay beautiful.

-• Dispose of collected debris properly, following local disposal regulations.
+• Dispose of debris properly.

 10. Supporting Environmental Organizations